 The Group tests annually whether goodwill has suffered any impairment, in accordance with the accounting policy stated in note 1(i).
-The recoverable amounts of the CGUs in the Internet Group have been determined based on the higher of fair value less costs to sell and value-inuse.
+The recoverable amounts of the CGUs in the Mobile Internet Group have been determined based on the higher of fair value less costs to sell and value-in-use.
 The recoverable amounts of the CGUs of other segments have been determined based on value-in-use calculations.
 These calculations require the use of estimates (note 15).

-Impairment charges of HK\$421,201,000 arose in CGUs of the Internet Group during the year (2010: HK\$2,614,000 in the Outdoor Media Group), resulting in the carrying amounts of those CGUs being written down to their recoverable amounts.
-For sensitivity analysis, if a 1% annual sales growth rate is reduced from the original discounted cash flow assumption under both the value-in-use and fair value less cost to sell calculation, the Group would have recognised a further impairment of goodwill of HK\$122,370,000.
+Impairment charges of HK\$120,280,000, HK\$10,000,000 and HK\$6,000,000 arose in CGUs of the Mobile Internet Group, Television and Entertainment Group and Outdoor Media Group respectively during the year (2011: HK\$421,201,000 in the Mobile Internet Group), resulting in the carrying amounts of those CGUs being written down to their recoverable amounts.
+For sensitivity analysis, if a 1% annual sales growth rate is reduced from the original discounted cash flow assumption under both the value-in-use and fair value less cost to sell calculation, the Group would have recognised a further impairment of goodwill of HK\$95,621,000.